brbsix/debtool/README.md

       -a, --auto            skip any prompts for user input -f, --show-format     format output of --show

+    Some mandatory options may be compined.
+This includes --download and --unpack (equivalent --combo) as well as --build and --reinst.

     NOTE: ARCHIVE refers to a '.deb' debian archive.
 PKG refers to program available to download or an installed program to unpack.